zendesk/samson/README.md

 Admin | Deployer + can setup and configure projects.
 Super Admin | Admin + management of user roles.

-The first user the logs into Samson will automatically become a super admin.
+The first user that logs into Samson will automatically become a super admin.

 #### CI support